Emmotes/ic_spoilers/docs/caramon.md

     "id": 2859,
     "flavour_text": "",
     "description": {
-        "desc": "Whenever Caramon is attacked by an enemy, the effect of Raise Spirits buff is increased by 100%, stacking multiplicatively.
-This can stack up to 25 times and loses half of its stacks when changing areas."
+        "desc": "Whenever Caramon is attacked by an enemy, the effect of Raise Spirits buff is increased by $(not_buffed amount)%, stacking multiplicatively.
+This can stack up to $max_stacks times and loses half of its stacks when changing areas."
     },
     "effect_keys": [
         {